tpm-rs/governance/org-docs/DEFAULT-PROJECT-GOVERNANCE.md

 TPM-RS GitHub Organization.
 Unless a project contains a separate GOVERNANCE.md file with different rules approved by the Steering Committee, this default set of Project Governance Rules apply.
-Maintainers agree to this policy and to abide by all Organization and Project polices, including the [code of conduct](../org-docs/CODE-OF-CONDUCT.md), [trademark policy](../org-docs/TRADEMARKS.md), and [antitrust policy](../org-docs/ANTITRUST.md) by adding their name to the
+Maintainers agree to this policy and to abide by all Organization and Project policies, including the [code of conduct](../org-docs/CODE-OF-CONDUCT.md), [trademark policy](../org-docs/TRADEMARKS.md), and [antitrust policy](../org-docs/ANTITRUST.md) by adding their name to the